Posted 29 Apr 2019

 This post is dedicated to Tim Bergling, from Nancy Doyle.

-I’ve had burnout.
+I have had burnout.
 Proper burnout.
 Without stopping work, just carrying on.
-Leadership is a tough gig in general, but when it’s your own business, there’s no way out when it’s too much.
-You choose between letting everyone you’ve worked for down & risking the things you feel proudest of or just keeping going – you can’t just resign, get signed off with stress etc. And because I didn’t stop, didn’t self-care during the busy, fire-fighting crises, I became depressed and hopeless.
+Leadership is a tough gig in general, but when it’s your own business, there is no way out when it is too much.
+You choose between letting everyone you have worked for down & risking the things you feel proudest of or just keeping going – you cannot just resign, get signed off with stress etc. And because I did not stop, did not self-care during the busy, fire-fighting crises, I became depressed and hopeless.
 Anxiety waves like a bucket of cold water, at night, first thing in the morning, throughout the day.
-I dropped 2 dress sizes in 2 months at the end of 2017 and didn’t really recover.
+I dropped 2 dress sizes in 2 months at the end of 2017 and did not really recover.
 Everyone told me I looked amazing, but I was so scared of all the work I had to do, the number of things that were dependent on me, I felt completely out of control.
-I didn’t sleep without some sort of depressant from May 2018 right through until November.
+I did not sleep without some sort of depressant from May 2018 right through until November.

 I expected to feel better when my PhD was finished.
 I expected to feel better when my day-to-day work hit reasonable levels again.
 I expected to feel better when I had a week’s holiday, a run, a day resting with good book.
-But the upswing just didn’t come after life calmed down, instead it got worse.
-I’ve spent every waking moment feeling like I was inside a heavy bubble since October 2018, weighed down and disconnected.
+But the upswing just did not come after life calmed down, instead it got worse.
+I have spent every waking moment feeling like I was inside a heavy bubble since October 2018, weighed down and disconnected.

 About a month ago, something hit peak crisis, on exactly the day I was supposed to be celebrating my PhD.
 I deleted my Facebook account and left a whole bunch of WhatsApp chats.
 I realised that the ‘pace’ I am trying to get back to is the problem.
-There’s no amount of juicing or weight-lifting or ‘weekend-Prosecco-fuelled-letting-off-of-steam’ that is ever going to make it okay to work as hard as I’ve worked for the last, let’s be honest, twenty+ years.
-It wasn’t healthy when I was 25 and it’s not healthy at 43.
+There is no amount of juicing or weight-lifting or ‘weekend-Prosecco-fuelled-letting-off-of-steam’ that is ever going to make it okay to work as hard as I have worked for the last, let’s be honest, twenty+ years.
+It was not healthy when I was 25 and it is not healthy at 43.
 I throw myself into everything at 200 miles per hour – mothering, exercise, studying, writing, friendships, changing the bloody world.
-I’ve spent 8 years stretched to the max starting a business and being present for my family, with the exception of a few glorious months hiking the Rockies with the husband & kids.
+I have spent 8 years stretched to the max starting a business and being present for my family, with the exception of a few glorious months hiking the Rockies with the husband & kids.

-My doctor sat me down for an HOUR in October and wouldn’t let me leave until I’d developed my plan for addressing my workaholism.
-He pointed out that the carcinogenic and cardiac crises I’m paranoid about are fine now, but if I carry on like this my 50s will be very different.
+My doctor sat me down for an hour in October and would not let me leave until I had developed my plan for addressing my workaholism.
+He pointed out that the carcinogenic and cardiac crises I am paranoid about are fine now, but if I carry on like this my 50s will be very different.
 He pointed out every stress related illness that I am carrying – gastritis and ulcers, IBS, hypothyroidism, hiatus hernia, sporadic patch alopecia, anxiety, depression – does not make for a healthy middle age.

-That’s why I’m writing this, I want to role model being honest.
+That is why I am writing this, I want to role model being honest.
 I know that from the outside I look like a high achiever – PhD, documentaries, business running – but they often say “watch out for the strong ones”.
 And ADHD is confusing.
-The high energy looks like enthusiasm and passion, even when we’re empty and exhausted.
-Hyperactivity isn’t the same thing as positivity, just listen to Avicii’s songs.
+The high energy looks like enthusiasm and passion, even when we are empty and exhausted.
+Hyperactivity is not the same thing as positivity, just listen to Avicii’s songs.
 The beat is up but the words are often lonely [Wake Me Up, Hey Brother].
 Want to know what a breakdown looks like on ADHD or for a high achiever?
 Like a great day in anyone else’s life.
 I have come closer to losing my mind in the last 18 months than in adolescence but because I wasn’t crying and carried on being productive, lots of people thought I was fine.
 The Avicii documentary is terrifying.
-He is literally sitting there saying I can’t go on, this is killing me, and no one is responding.
+He is literally sitting there saying I cannot go on, this is killing me, and no one is responding.
 The few people that ‘got me’ in this period were noticing what I was saying, not the energy with which I was saying it.
 “How are you, Nance?”
 “Ridiculously busy, totally in need of some rest [add smile which confuses]”.

-I’m now in recovery mode, I can tell because I am enjoying listening to music again (thank you Avicii).
+I am now in recovery mode, I can tell because I am enjoying listening to music again (thank you Avicii).
 Yet I have some big things coming up.
 We have a series of ‘The Employables’ in the USA that starts airing 15th May this year.
 My boys are teenagers.
 I still have ADHD and the propensity to throw myself into something at 200 mph.
-I’m definitely still vulnerable to ‘not coping’ and I always will be, it goes with my territory.
-But I’m not looking at it as failure.
-It’s the rough that comes with the smooth, the inevitable anxiety that comes with the incessant thinking, the distracted exhaustion that follows the hyper-focus.
+I am definitely still vulnerable to ‘not coping’ and I always will be, it goes with my territory.
+But I am not looking at it as failure.
+It is the rough that comes with the smooth, the inevitable anxiety that comes with the incessant thinking, the distracted exhaustion that follows the hyper-focus.
 However, over this last burst of crisis, the following have emerged as the most important ingredients for weathering my storms: